LitiumAB/Education/Developer Education/Tasks/Litium search/README.md

 ## Test

-1. When the site has restarted the **Elasticsearch** menu option is available in Litium backoffice, select it and rebuild all indices (the rebuild can be tracked in the _elasticsearch.log_ file in your solution-directory):
+1. When the site has restarted the **Elasticsearch** menu option is available in Litium backoffice, select it and rebuild all indices:
    ![Alt text](Images/elastic-in-litium-admin.png "Elasticsearch BO")
 1. Select _Synonyms_ in the left menu and add a synonym so that a search for the term _Litium_  also includes hits for the term _Hoodie_
     ![Alt text](Images/elastic-synonyms-in-litium-admin.png "Elasticsearch BO")